Sign up for this email series:

 The scientific evidence on an anti-inflammatory diet for psoriasis is inconclusive.
 Nevertheless, an anti-inflammatory or Mediterranean diet can be a healthy option for anyone and may be worth trying — in addition to other psoriasis treatments.

 By joining MyPsoriasisTeam, you gain a community of more than 83,000 people living with psoriatic disease.
-Here are some recent conversations on MyPsoriaisTeam about following an anti-inflammatory diet:

 Have you tried an anti-inflammatory diet to improve symptoms of psoriasis?
 Share your experiences in the comments below or start a conversation on MyPsoriasisTeam.